-■ When did wealth enter my life and how do I think this timing influences my values and

-■ What impact does affluence have on my life

-- What conversations (if any) did I have with my parents about money and wealth growing up? - How did my parents prepare me to receive wealth? - What lessons did I learn from my parents about money and finance that I would like to pass on to my heirs? - What family values would I like to pass down to the next generation and how do I plan on communicating this family legacy? - What concerns do I have about my adult children when it comes to inheriting and managing the family wealth? - How can I help prepare my beneficiaries to receive wealth and carry on our family legacy?
+- When did wealth enter my life and how do I think this timing influences my values and family relationships? - What impact does affluence have on my life and the lives of my next generation? - What was the key to my success in creating wealth and how might telling this story to my future generation be helpful? - What is my biggest concern in raising my children or grandchildren with affluence? - What conversations (if any) did I have with my parents about money and wealth growing up? - How did my parents prepare me to receive wealth? - What lessons did I learn from my parents about money and finance that I would like to pass on to my heirs? - What family values would I like to pass down to the next generation and how do I plan on communicating this family legacy?

+- What concerns do I have about my adult children when it comes to inheriting and managing the family wealth? - How can I help prepare my beneficiaries to receive wealth and carry on our family legacy?